luweiguo511/BankSwitch/README.md

 picture here.

 ## Hardware Introduction
-Refer to [this page](https://www.silabs.com/documents/public/schematic-files/BRD4184A-A01-schematic.pdf) for detailed hardware information (Schematic for BG22 Thunderboard in pdf format):
+Refer to [this page](https://www.silabs.com/documents/public/schematic-files/BRD4184A-A01-schematic.pdf) for detailed hardware information (Schematic for BG22 Thunderboard in pdf format).

 ### Connection between IMU sensor and EFR32BG22
-picture uploaded here:

 Pins used to connect between the EFR32BG22 and IMU:
 - SPI interface: